tpolyak/Sharp-Architecture/README.txt

 -- How's this release organized?
 --------------------------------------------

-* /Artefacts/:  Contains various artefacts for the project
+* /Artefacts/:  Contains various artefacts for the project.

-* /Build/:  Contains the .cmd files needed to build the solution
+* /Build/:  Contains the .cmd files needed to build the solution.

+* /Common/: Contains files shared among the projects.

+* /NugetTemplates/: Contains templates used for generating S#arp Architecture nuget packages.

 * /ReferencedAssemblies/:  Contains all of the required 3rd party assemblies.

-* /RequiredPackages/: Contains the required tools needed to build S#arp Architecture.
+* /Packages/: Contains the NuGet packages that S#arp Architecture depends on.

 * /License.txt:  I'll let you guess what this is.

 * /Solutions/: This contains all of the source code in their various projects.

 * /VersionHistory.txt:  Details version numbers of dependencies, changes since previous releases, upgrade details, and a roadmap of what's coming.